rlvlad/wt-project-2025/docs/sections/sequence_diagram.typ

   comment: [
     Once the program has lodead all the tracks associated to a playlist, it allows to play them one by one in the dedicated player page.
 In a similar fashion to the `getPlaylistTracks()` method, in order to retrieve all the information regarding a single track the program is given the `track_id` parameter by pressing the corresponding button.

-    Finally, `getTrackById()` returns the track metadata, thymeleaf processes the context and displays all the information.
+    Finally, `getTrackById()` returns the track metadata -- that is title, artist, album, path and album image -- thymeleaf then processes the context and displays all the information.
+If an exception is caught during this operation, the server will respond with `ERROR 500` (see @trackchecker-filter).
   ],
   label_: "track-sequence",
 )